smartrecruiters/eslint-config/README.md

 Prepared for your **node.js** code.
 It is based on built-in eslint config [eslint-recommended](http://eslint.org/docs/user-guide/configuring#using-eslintrecommended).
-But it also have following rules enabled (see reference section for description of each rule):
+But it also has following rules enabled (see reference section for description of each rule):

 * [Possible errors](lib/rules/possible-errors.json)
 * [Best Practices](lib/rules/best-practices.json)